guillaumemoreau/db-course/09_bigd.md

 ### Distributed systems

 - 3 main properties: CAP
-  - Coherence: All nodes see the same data as the same time
+  - Consistency: All nodes see the same data as the same time, i.e. answers to queries are consistent and correct
-  - Availability: Losing one node does prevent from running
+  - Availability: the system is available all the time and answers its users, i.e. operations are executed in a finite amount of time
   - Partition Tolerance: Once partitioned, only a total loss of network prevents from running
 - CAP theorem (Brewer, 2000): in a distributed system, it is impossible to keep those 3 properties valid at the same time, you can choose at most 2 among 3